valeriansaliou/sonic/README.md

 **Sonic is a fast, lightweight and schema-less search backend.
 It ingests search texts and identifier tuples that can then be queried against in a microsecond's time.**

 Sonic can be used as a simple alternative to super-heavy and full-featured search backends such as Elasticsearch in some use-cases.
-It is capable of normalizing natural language search queries, auto-completing a search query and providing the most relevant results for a query.
-Sonic is an identifier index, rather than a document index; when queried, it returns IDs that can then be used to refer to the matched documents in an external database.
+It normalizes natural language queries, corrects likely typos and can return either identifiers or stored documents.

 A strong attention to performance and code cleanliness has been given when designing Sonic.
 It aims at being crash-free, super-fast and puts minimum strain on server resources (our measurements have shown that Sonic - when under load - responds to search queries in the μs range, eats ~30MB RAM and has a low CPU footprint; [see our benchmarks](https://github.com/valeriansaliou/sonic#how-fast--lightweight-is-it)).